 Larry David’s portrayal of Boris is so Larry David that you feel safe in the assumption that he is also responsible for his character’s lines (he improvises most of his part in Curb Your Enthusiasm).
 In fact, he stuck to Woody Allen’s script.
 David: “I tried to [improvise], but the character is so much smarter than me that it didn’t sound right.
 It sounded too much like me and not enough like Boris.”
 So, bouquets and low, low bows to Allen.
-This script is so good, you could read it like a book.
+This dialogue is so entertaining, you could read the script like a book.

 Having made it this far without referring to the synopsis or other actors, I’m tempted to finish off right here and call this an anti-review.
 But that would be pretentious and lazy (what’s new, some might interject).

 OK, then.
 Boris is a 50-something quantum physics genius who has somehow managed to fail at his career, his marriage, suicide, and virtually everything else other than pontificating – with a glorious cynical wit – on the misery of life, the wretched state of the human race and the pointlessness and ridiculousness of our doomed existence.